protocol/web3-dev-team/proposals/libp2p-protocol-select.md

 - For optimized implementations, stream muxer negotiation will take zero round-trips for the client (depending on the details of the cyrptographic handshake protocol).
-  In that case, the client will be able to immediately open a stream after completing the handshake.
+  In that case, the client will be able to immediately open a stream after completing the cryptographic handshake.

-- Zero-round-trip stream protocol negotiating for optimistic single protocol negotiation.
+- Zero-round-trip optimistic stream protocol negotiation when proposing a single protocol.

 - Binary data format defined in a machine parseable schema language allowing protocol evolution at the schema level.